Creating reproducible packages when data are confidential

 Best

-Auxiliary file include/confparms_template.do (this is released)
+Auxiliary file $code/include/confparms_template.do (this is released)

 //============ confidential parameters =============